ConnectedLib/connectedlib10/modules/partnerships/section-2-3.md

 <tr>
 	<td colspan="2">
 		<blockquote>“It's a group of people… consisting of local museums and nonprofits that work with teens in an afterschool setting.
 So we also work with them, we help get word out about their programs, they help us get word out about our programs to their teens.
-And right now we're working together to offer a spring break event at the library.” -- Southern Suburban Library</blockquote>
+And right now we're working together to offer a spring break event at the library.”<br/>— Southern Suburban Library</blockquote>
 	</td>
 </tr>